cyberark/conjur/design/authenticators-status/authn_status_oidc.md

     - `provider-uri`
     - `id-token-user-property`
 - The OIDC Provider (defined in the `provider-uri` variable) is responsive
+    - We may want to fetch the certificate to optimize the first `/authenticate` request so it will already be in the cache

 ## Things we will not check
 - Value of `id-token-user-property` is configured correctly